Skip to content

 DenyActionBlock specific actions on existing resourcesPrevent deletion of critical resources

-The DeployIfNotExists effect is particularly powerful for Kubernetes.
-You can create a policy that automatically installs Azure Policy for AKS (which runs OPA Gatekeeper inside the cluster) whenever an AKS cluster is created:
+The DeployIfNotExists effect is exceptionally powerful for managing Kubernetes fleets at scale.
+You can design a policy that automatically installs the Azure Policy extension for AKS (which runs OPA Gatekeeper inside the cluster transparently) whenever a new AKS cluster is provisioned:

 {